variant-database/vdb/Documentation.md

 Loads the specified **vdb** database file.
 <br />
-#### `char` \<Pango lineage>
+#### `char` \<Pango lineage>        alias `characteristics`

 Prints characteristic (consensus) mutations of the specified lineage.
 Mutations are shown in bold if they are not present in the parent lineage consensus pattern.
+This command does not include sublineages in its analysis.
 <br />
 #### `quit`        alias `exit`, control-C, control-D